 ✓ Agricultural use of oil on farms for the production of heat and power.
 This is covered by the Control of Pollution (Silage, Slurry and Agricultural Fuel Oil) Regulations, 1991

 What are the design standards for storage containers?

-Whoever installs your tank must ensure the work complies with building regulations and inform you if your tank requires a secondary containment (a bund) link to bund section? to protect from any spillages.
+Whoever installs your tank must ensure the work complies with building regulations and inform you if your tank requires a secondary containment (a bund) to protect from any spillages.

 Remember, it’s your responsibility for any pollution caused by fuel storage problems, so be sure to choose a registered company or ‘Competent Person’ to do the works for you.

 Fixed tanks meet British Standard 5410 and be bunded – a drip tray isn’t suitable to prevent any spillage on these tanks.
 Plastic containers need to comply to the Oil Firing Technical Association (OFTEC) standard OST T100 and metal containers must comply to OFTEC standard OFS T200 or British Standard 799-5 and ideally be used above the ground

 All of our Speedy Fuels’ red diesel barrels have been made from welded mild steel.
 Our barrels and tanks are perfect for storing a wide range of fuels and can be tailored to suit your personal specifications.
 They vary in size, shape and capacity and can also come hand in hand with a selection of dispensing equipment to help get your fuel safely out your tank.

 Give our friendly team a call today on 0845 877 8034 and we’ll be happy to help.